Our History

 Benevolent Work

-In addition to the Benevolent ministry which provides canned foods and clothing to the local needy by means of weekly distributions, Bell Shoals was involved in disaster relief to the east coast of Florida after the area was devastated by hurricane Andrew in 1992; to Illinois in the aftermath of floods in the area in 1993 and to California when it was struck by the earthquake in 1994.
+In addition to the Benevolent ministry which has provided canned and dry foods and clothing to the local needy by means of weekly distributions through its Hope Closet, the congregation has been involved in disaster relief to the east coast of Florida after the area was devastated by hurricane Andrew in 1992; to Illinois in the aftermath of floods in the area in 1993 and to California when it was struck by an earthquake in 1994; to southern Florida after the hurricanes of 2004, and to the victims of hurricane Katrina in 2005.
+Almost every year we contribute to or participate in some form of hurricane relief.

-When the need arose, the congregation arranged for the purchase, preparation and distribution of food to shut-ins by means of a "meals on wheels" program.
+When the need arose, the congregation arranged for the purchase, preparation and distribution of food to shut-ins by means of a “meals on wheels” type program.
 The ministry drew up menus, organized cooks, and worked out distribution routes and drivers to deliver the food.
+Our "Women In God's Service" ministry, W In G S, responds to the needs of members who need help when they are ill at home.
+Responding to the needs of those who are hard of hearing, Bell Shoals has trained workers who can communicate in the American Sign language and has its worship services and Bible classes translated for the hearing impaired when needed.

 Saved to Serve

-A program of activities which we call "Saved to Serve" is currently in operation, each area of the work being led by a Deacons' Committee under the oversight of the Elders using guidelines provided by them.
-This program is constantly reviewed and, when necessary, updated to respond to current needs and make the best use of the talents of members.
+A program of activities which we call “Saved to Serve” is currently in place where each area of the congregation's work is carried out by members under the oversight of the Elders, using guidelines provided by them.
+This program is constantly reviewed and, when necessary, updated to respond to current needs and to make the best use of the talents of members.

-The present areas of service are too numerous to mention here but are grouped under the areas of Assemblies, Benevolence, Buildings & Grounds, Education & Evangelism, Family Needs, Local Evangelistic Campaigns, New Member Development and Youth.
+The present areas of service are too numerous to mention here but cover: Assemblies, Benevolence, Buildings & Grounds, Education and Evangelism, Fellowship, Family Needs, Missions, and Youth.

 Leadership and Staff

-There are five full-time employees on the staff of the congregation: Rex Dutton, our Pulpit Minister; Dwight Eppler, the Family Life Minister who runs the Refuge Counseling Center, Chris Hodges our Associate Minister, Mel Sheasby who is the Education Minister and Office Manager, and Deana Sawdey who is the Receptionist.
+There is one part-time and four full-time employees on the staff of the congregation: Rex Dutton, our Pulpit Minister; Dwight Eppler, the Family Life Minister who runs the Refuge Counseling Center; Keegan Wilson who is the Connections Minister; Marvin Phillips (part-time) who handles the accounts, publishes our bulletin, The Current, and maintains the website; and Alison Hamm who is the Receptionist.

-As your Elders we will hold fast to God's faithful Word, willingly watching out for your souls as those who must give account to God.
-We will focus on spiritual matters, building up Christ' Body in unity and love.
-We will dedicate ourselves to equipping the saints for every good work and to encouraging all to develop their talents for God's service.
+As your Elders we will hold fast to God’s faithful Word, watching out for souls of members as those who must give account to God.
+We will focus on spiritual matters, building up Christ’s Body in unity and love.
+We will dedicate ourselves to equip the saints for every good work and to encourage all to develop their talents for God’s service.
 We will work to challenge all to mature spiritually and develop a living faith.
 In all things we will serve with humility, graciously accepting the trust you have invested in us.

 We call you to join us, giving yourselves as living sacrifices, holy and acceptable to God.
 Together we will reach up to God in faith, seeking his love, grace and mercy.
 We will reach in to the family to meet the physical, emotional and spiritual needs of the saints, and we will reach out to the lost that they might accept Christ and gain eternal life in heaven.